I am not a spokesperson for the US Coast Guard or ABYC. For an

 For Boat Builders:

-enforced in separate ways.
+vessel regulations are enforced in separate ways.
 For recreational

 boats, the boat builder has the responsibility to insure that the boat

 meets the regulations that apply.
 The Coast Guard does not

 routinely inspect recreational boats at the factory.
 You may be

 visited by a representative (a contract employee) of the Coast Guard who

 will help you to comply with the laws.
-But it is your responsibility to certify
+But it is your responsibility to

-carry more than six passengers, are inspected by
+carrying vessels that carry more than six passengers, are inspected by

 the Coast Guard.
 You must submit plans, have them approved, and

 undergo routine inspections during construction, and a final inspection.